 In Dota 2, matches last anywhere between 20 and 60 minutes and the fighting is relentless.
 The goal is to gain as much gold as possible and preferably faster than your opponent.
 The battle takes place on an almost symmetrical two-sided map split by a river.
 There are 3 lanes in total and the battle involves all of them.

 Dota 2 heroes are very complex and each of them is completely unique.
-A hero can be leveled up and the maximum level is 30.
+You can level up heroes and the maximum level is 30.
 In the process, you get to unlock 8 talents, at least 4 abilities, and become much stronger.

 2. Heroes of the Storm

-In Heroes of the Storm, the MOBA experience is greatly simplified and everything leans more towards real-time strategy than RPG elements.
-For example, there are no items that you can buy and the experience is shared between the team members.
+In Heroes of the Storm, the MOBA experience is pared back and leans more towards real-time strategy than RPG elements.
+For example, there are no items that you can buy and there’s shared experience for teams.
 In other words, everyone levels up at exactly the same pace.

 In other MOBAs, there’s only one map and the objective stays the same.
 In HotS, there’s great variety and you need to master multiple game modes if you want to be successful.